Vishwas1/pki-auth/README.md

 # A Password less authentication protocol using PKI and Linked Data Signature to protect user data

-The tool supports two types of authentications; BASIC-AUTH (username/password based) and PKI-AUTH (passwordless).
 The goal of this experiment is to compare between these two type of authentication mechanisms and to prove the following:

 ### Goal